vernisaz/snap-url/README.md

 No e-mail receipt means that something  wrong was with your payment.

 ## Privacy
-Snap URL doesn't collect information about users of the system besides of required to provide a paid service.
+Snap URL doesn't collect information about users of the system besides of required to provide the paid service.
 Snap URL isn't responsible for what information is shared and doesn't store the information besides of required for the service.